 - 4.3.1.
-A licensed operator or senior reactor operator who scores 70% or higher in all areas of the biennial written requalification examination and demonstrates the ability to operate the reactor safely in the operator performance evaluation thereby re-qualified. - 4.3.2.
-A licensed operator or senior reactor operator who scores lower than 70% in any area of the biennial written re-qualification examination shall require immediate retraining in all deficient areas. - 4.3.3.
+A licensed RO or SRO who scores 70% or higher in all areas of the biennial written requalification examination and demonstrates the ability to operate the reactor safely in the operator performance evaluation thereby re-qualified. - 4.3.2.
+A licensed RO or SRO who scores lower than 70% in any area of the biennial written re-qualification examination shall require immediate retraining in all deficient areas. - 4.3.3.
 An overall grade of less than 70% on the biennial written examination will require participation in an accelerated re-training program.
-An individual in an accelerated re-training program must be removed from other licensed duties until he is re-examined and certified by the Reactor Supervisor or his designee. - 4.3.4.
-A licensed operator who is unable to demonstrate the ability to safely operate the reactor during the performance evaluation shall be removed from licensed duties and placed in an accelerated re-training program. - 4.3.5.
+A licensed RO or SRO in an accelerated re-training program must be removed from other licensed duties until he is re-examined and certified by the Reactor Supervisor or his designee. - 4.3.4.
+A licensed RO or SRO who is unable to demonstrate the ability to safely operate the reactor during the performance evaluation shall be removed from licensed duties and placed in an accelerated re-training program. - 4.3.5.
 Regardless of the score, if the evaluation identifies a deficiency in a critical area that affects safety, training shall be administered to promptly correct the critical deficiency.